CakeSlayers/CakeSlayers.github.io/_posts/2022-02-28-Defeating-Epsilon-Loader-V0.34-Vol-1.md

 ![stringSearchResult](stringSearchResult.png)

 It's so lucky that the dll's filename was not encrypted.
-Then we can find a suspicious class called `ESKID` and its static initizer "clinit".
+In this case we can find a suspicious class called `ESKID` and its static initizer `clinit` which contains the string.

 ## Indy[^2] in action

-The first evident obstacle we have to deal with is the `Invokedynamic Obfuscation`.
+After analysing `clinit` a bit, we can notice that there are many occurences of `invokedynamic` instructions.(We assumed that you are familiar with this instruction, or we recommend you to read this article first:https://blogs.oracle.com/javamagazine/post/understanding-java-method-invocation-with-invokedynamic)

 For instance, look at the following `invokedynamic` instruction:

-(We assumed that you are familiar with this instruction, or we recommend you to read this article first:https://blogs.oracle.com/javamagazine/post/understanding-java-method-invocation-with-invokedynamic)

 ```java
 INVOKEDYNAMIC i(Ljava/lang/Object;Ljava/lang/Object;)Ljava/io/InputStream; [